lparry/travel-blog/source/_posts/2014-01-03-istanbul-turkey.markdown

 One of the less commonly visited places we visited in Istanbul was the Australian consulate.
 Not because somebody lost their passport, but to vote in the Federal election.
-The consulate was on quite a high floor in a very fancy hotel (The Marriot?
-I have no internet right now to check) so the views were fantastic.
+The consulate was on quite a high floor in the Ritz Carlton hotel so the views were fantastic.

 <a href="http://www.flickr.com/photos/83213379@N00/11438326773/in/set-72157638802576105" title="Voting with a view by Lucas the nomad, on Flickr"><img src="http://farm8.staticflickr.com/7336/11438326773_eedbf2eff7_c.jpg" width="800" height="600" alt="Voting with a view"></a>